nginxinc/nginx-one-workshops/labs/lab3/readme.md

 1. Using the Overview Dashboard Certificates Panel, Click on the `Expiring` link.
 This will provide a List View of the Instances affected, with metadata about the Instances using the Certificate.

 1. Click on the `$NAME-oss1` Instance.
-This will provide the Instance level Details, you will see a `Certificates` Section, this time with the Name, Status, Expiration Date, and Subject Name for each certificate file.
+This will provide the Instance level Details.
+You will see a `Certificates` Section, switch to `Unmanaged` tab.
+This will list the Name, Status, Expiration Date, and Subject Name for each certificate file associated to `$NAME-oss1` Instance.

     ![Certs](media/lab3_oss1-certs.png)